-- Immediate threat determination The County must provide documentation from the relevant state or County Department of Health or equivalent public health authority that debris on private property is a threat to public health and safety. - Documentation of legal responsibility The County must demonstrate that it has the legal authority to enter private property and gated communities and accept the responsibility to abate all hazards, regardless of whether or not a Federal Disaster Declaration is made.
+- Immediate threat determination: The County must provide documentation from the relevant state or County Department of Health or equivalent public health authority that debris on private property is a threat to public health and safety. - Documentation of legal responsibility: The County must demonstrate that it has the legal authority to enter private property and gated communities and accept the responsibility to abate all hazards, regardless of whether or not a Federal Disaster Declaration is made.

-If private property debris removal is authorized and considered for the County, the following documentation will be required by FEMA:
+If private property debris removal is authorized and approved for the County, the following documentation will be required by FEMA:

-- Right-of-Entry The County must attain signed Right-of-Entry (ROE) form holding the federal government harmless from any damages caused to private property.
-The County may execute ROE forms prior to a disaster under the condition that the ROE does not reference a particular event or disaster number.
-A sample ROE form is included in Appendix G. - Photos It is in the interest of the County to photograph conditions of private property before and after debris removal is completed.
-The photos will assist in the verification of address and scope-of-work on the property. - Private property debris removal assessment The assessment will be a property specific form to establish the scope of eligible work on the property.
-The assessment can be in the form of a map or work order, as long as the scope of work can be clearly identified. - Documentation of environmental and historic review Debris removal efforts on private property must comply with all review requirements under 44 CFR (specifically parts 9 and 10).
+- Right-of-Entry and Hold Harmless: The County must attain signed Right-of-Entry (ROE) and Hold Harmless forms holding the federal government harmless from any damages caused to private property.
+The County may execute these forms prior to a disaster under the condition that the ROE does not reference a particular event or disaster number.
+Sample ROE and Hold Harmless forms are included in Appendix G. - Photos: It is in the interest of the County to photograph conditions of private property before and after debris removal is completed.
+The photos will assist in the verification of address and scope-ofwork on the property. - Private property debris removal assessment: The assessment will be a property specific form to establish the scope of eligible work on the property.
+The assessment can be in the form of a map or work order, as long as the scope of work can be clearly identified. - Documentation of environmental and historic review: Debris removal efforts on private property must comply with all review requirements under 44 CFR (specifically parts 9 and 10).